bmfbp/bmfbp/test_cases/README.md

 You can open all the composite diagrams using the file `all_diagrams.svg` in Draw.IO.

+The compiler is expected to produce something like the `output/executable.js`.
+When run, it would produce the same output as `output/executable_output.txt`.
+You can run the JS file by running `node output/executable.js`.

+The JSON files in the `output/` are the expected output of the compiler for the composites.
+For instance, `output/tee.json` is the JSON representation of `composites/tee.svg`.

 ## Valid cases in a diagram

 The test case schematics under the directory `composites` reference these